Plan a calmer dinner week in 2 minutes —start free

 We evaluated each app on what matters most:

-• Cost — Monthly price, free tier quality, hidden fees
+• Value — Monthly price, free tier quality, hidden fees

 • Ingredient overlap — Does it reuse ingredients across meals?